InfinitySamurai/resume/README.md

 ## A repository for all of my experience: work, hobbies and education

 This is a place for me to store all the stuff that I know.
-Typically i forget a lot of the experience that I have, and this is going to be my place that I can refer back to when I feel like I don't know anything, or if I'm building a resume.
+Typically I forget a lot of the experience that I have, and this is going to be my place that I can refer back to when I feel like I don't know anything, or if I'm building a resume.